balazsgyenes/parllel/README.md

 To run the examples, you must also install the development requirements.

-If installing `hera-gym` in development mode, do this now, before installing the development requirements.
-By default, a fresh copy is installed.

 ```
 pip install -r requirements_dev.txt
 ```

+If you already had `hera-gym` installed in development mode, you will now need to reinstall it, as it has been replaced by a fresh copy of hera_gym from gitlab.